leka/moti/INSTALL.md

 $ brew install avr-libc
 ```

-Check that everything has been installed properly by running `avr-gcc -v`.
+Check that everything has been installed properly by running `avr-gcc -v` and `avrdude -v`.
 If `avrdude` is missing, install it with:

 ```Bash
 $ brew install avrdude